csik/4240_Syllabus/policies.md

 **The final exam** carries a late penalty of 1 full letter grade (10 points out of 100) per hour late, starting immediately after the final exam is due (i.e. a final exam which is 10 minutes late will incur a full letter grade penalty).

 Please note late assignments may be (very) delayed in grading, as they fall outside our regular course rhythm.
 This means that you may not receive feedback in time to incorporate it into future assignments, which is another reason to avoid using slip days early!

+## Word Limits
+Passages beyond the stated word limits will not be counted toward the assignment.
+This can have a major impact, so please take word limits seriously.

 ## Addressing special circumstances